Select Page

 During it pioneering years it became known as the Portobello track, named after a close by road bridge that went over the River Avon.
 During its operating days the Warwick track offered six dog racing over distances of 90, 275, 450, 610 and 810 metres, with the hounds chasing an outside Sumner type hare system.
 It offered attractive prize money when running its main events, such as The Warwick St Leger, and The Warwick Derby, run over the 450-metre trip during the summer months.

 After the millennium, Warwick changed hands on more than one occasion, its constant problems with flooding and the inconsistency of putting on meetings must have made its regulars frustrated.
 But the original oval shape of the track changed considerably during 2005, as part of the track and its lighting system became moved nearer to the hare control tower.
 The first and fourth bends feeding the home straight were made easier, and it took around 200 tons of silicon sand laid at a depth of three inches, to complete the overall relaying of the new circuit.
-But within weeks of a reopening Warwick halted events due to constant issues regarding the running the track.
-The continuous efforts against flooding did not help either, but the reduction of greyhound entrants from the region certainly contributed to its closure around September 2005.

 The track remained open for schooling only and acted as a base for an NGRC licensed trainer, but that ceased too during 2012.
 At this moment the site remains undeveloped, possibly due to the marshy land scaring off developers, but evidence of the venue does remain with a couple of outbuildings and also the scarred earth was the track once lay.